thetwaihtut/devops-test-assessment/README.md

 * Ensure that the Kubernetes YAML files are correctly configured for your environment.
 * Ensure that your ```Dockerfile.dev``` is properly configured for their respective environments.

+## Terraform
+This project uses Terraform to provision an EKS cluster on AWS.

+### Set Up Terraform
+To set up the Terraform configuration, follow these steps:

+1. Navigate to the Terraform directory:

+    ```bash
+    cd Terraform
+    ```

+2. Initialize Terraform:

+    ```bash
+    terraform init```

+3. Preview the Terraform configuration:

+    ```bash
+    terraform plan
+    ```

+4. Apply the Terraform configuration:

+    ```bash
+    terraform apply --auto-approve
+    ```

+    This will provision the EKS cluster with the specified configuration.